• Skip to primary navigation

 • 2 dried cloves

-To make the bug spray, in a pot on the stove combine the water, herbs, and cloves.
-Bring the mixture to a boil and let it simmer for a few minutes.
-Then let the mixture cool completely and strain out the herbs.
-Then add the witch hazel or rubbing alcohol and transfer the mixture to a spray bottle.
-Store it in a cool, dry place and use it when needed.
+To make the bug spray, in a pot on the stovetop combine the water, herbs, and cloves.
+Bring the mix to a boil and let it simmer for about 5 minutes.
+After it has finished simmering let it cool completely and strain out the herbs.
+Then add the witch hazel to the mix and transfer it to a spray bottle and use when needed.

 An essential oil dropper surrounded by lavender flowers.

-It's actually really easy to make your own lavender essential oil.
-To do so, take 1 ounce of dried lavender flowers and place them in a glass jar.
-Then pour an oil of your choice over the dried lavender flowers (popular options include jojoba oil, MCT oil, coconut oil, olive oil and avocado oil), until they are covered.
-Store the jar near a window (but not in direct sunlight), and let the flowers and oil naturally infuse for 7 to 10 days.
-Shake the jar every day or so.
-Then strain out the lavender flowers and you're done!
+To make your own lavender essential oil take 2 tbsps of dried lavender flowers and put them in a glass jar.
+Then pour an oil over the flowers (some good options include jojoba oil, MCT oil, fractionated coconut oil, or avocado oil), until they are covered.
+Store the jar near a window (but not in direct sunlight), and let the oil naturally infuse for 7-10 days.
+Shake the jar every day or so to help get the most fragrant oil.
+After the 7-10 days are up, strain out the flowers and you're done!
 You can then transfer the lavender oil to a roller ball, dropper or small jar and use as needed.

 Lavender is naturally relaxing and can help promote sleep.
-Simply place a sachet filled with dried lavender under your pillow or close to your bed where you can smell the relaxing scent.
+To use lavender as a sleep aid place a sachet filled with dried lavender under your pillow or close to your bed where you can smell it.
 Alternatively, you could place a vase filled with dried lavender or fresh lavender next to your bed.

 Small cloth bags with a tag saying thank you pinned to it with clothes pins.